AleMadLei/drupal-patternlab/README.md

 Pattern Lab, it should automatically open the browser on the styleguide.
 Most likely it should be something like http://127.0.0.1:3000/pattern-lab/public

+## Important note

+It seems that when yarn install is executed, the Pattern Lab config file resets and disables HTML output.
+To enable it again reset the project (git reset --hard HEAD) or checkout the specific file.
+You can confirm that the file changed by running git status.

 ## Questions or issues

 Feel free to open an issue and I will take a look when I have time.